 Contacts

-Australian Consulate-General, Noumea: phone +687 27 24 14 (follow the prompts) – consular assistance email: [email protected].
+Australian Consulate-General, Noumea - phone +687 27 24 14 – consular email: [email protected].
 Our office is open Monday to Friday from 9am to 4pm (except public holidays).

 Please also check the Consular Notarial and Passports Services - Frequently Asked Questions (FAQs).